Dear Consumer Ed:

 Consumer Ed Says:

-While only the manufacturer is required to provide a signed copy of the disclosure to the Governor's Office of Consumer Protection, the disclosure form should be provided in each subsequent transfer, sale or lease of the vehicle.
+While only the manufacturer is required to provide a signed copy of the disclosure to the Georgia Department of Law’s Consumer Protection Unit, the disclosure form should be provided in each subsequent transfer, sale or lease of the vehicle.
 This means that you should provide that Reacquired Vehicle Notice form to the buyer.
 If you no longer have the form, then please contact the manufacturer to request a copy.

 If you enjoyed this post, make sure you subscribe to my RSS feed!